ljunkie/plexWatch/README.md

                          -stop="last week"
                          -stop=... give it a try and see what you can use :)

+       -nogrouping    * only works with -watched

+                      will show same title multiple times if user has watched/resumed title on the same day

+                      with --nogroupoing
+                       Sun Jun 30 15:12:01 2013: exampleUser watched: Your Highness [2011] [R] [duration: 27 minutes and 54 seconds]
+                       Sun Jun 30 15:41:02 2013: exampleUser watched: Your Highness [2011] [R] [duration: 4 minutes and 59 seconds]
+                       Sun Jun 30 15:46:02 2013: exampleUser watched: Star Trek [2009] [PG-13] [duration: 24 minutes and 17 seconds]
+                       Sun Jun 30 17:48:01 2013: exampleUser watched: Star Trek [2009] [PG-13] [duration: 1 hour, 44 minutes, and 1 second]
+                       Sun Jun 30 19:45:01 2013: exampleUser watched: Your Highness [2011] [R] [duration: 1 hour and 24 minutes]

+                      without --nogrouping [default]
+                       Sun Jun 30 15:12:01 2013: exampleUser watched: Your Highness [2011] [R] [duration: 1 hour, 56 minutes, and 53 seconds]
+                       Sun Jun 30 15:46:02 2013: exampleUser watched: Star Trek [2009] [PG-13] [duration: 2 hours, 8 minutes, and 18 seconds]

        -watching      Print a list of content currently being watched

        -show_xml      Print the XML result from query to the PMS server in regards to what is being watched.
 Could be useful for troubleshooting..

        -debug         This can be used.
 I have not fully set everything for debugging.. so it’s not very useful

 DESCRIPTION
        This program will Notify and Log ’Now Playing’ content from a Plex